pabloriera/ofxControlFloat/README.md

 f = 10;

-and f tend to 10 with each app update
+and f will tend to 10 with each app update.